Originally published on October 8, 2019, this post may have been edited for clarity or updated with new information.

 The Shrine of Lourdes in Litchfield is a replica of the Grotto Lourdes in France.
 Built of local fieldstone by two Montfort Brothers, Brother Alfonso and Brother Gabriel, with the help of Montfort seminarians and people from the area, the Shrine was dedicated in 1958.
 The Montfort Missionaries developed the Shrine so that individuals, families and groups could come to pray, to reflect on their own lives, and to imitate Mary’s life of faithful discipleship.

 I would love to come back to Litchfield again this fall.
-There are several other attractions to check out in Litchfield and the surrounding area, but if we’re being honest, most of them will require a designated driver.
-Litchfield Distillery has a strong regional following, as well as the local vineyards along the Connecticut Wine Trail.
+There are several other attractions to check out in Litchfield and the surrounding area, but if we’re being honest, most of them will require a designated driver—or better, an overnight stay.

 If you’re looking for a change of scenery outside of the New York City metro area, I would recommend getting in the car and heading to Litchfield for a view of rolling hills, a brisk stroll along the brick sidewalk, and a local conversation over a hot, spiked cider.